Jack Quaid on 'The Boys' season 2: "It's big, bombastic and insane"

 That’s just what the fans – and Quaid himself – want.
 More swear-filled, bloody fight scenes for them and more lead action for him – especially after 10 years of supporting parts opposite huge stars.
 If you look at Quaid’s background, you’ll see he’s always been destined for much bigger things.

-Born and raised in LA by 1980s romcom power couple Dennis Quaid and Meg Ryan, he spent most of his childhood on movie sets, soaking up the adulation of his parents’ famous pals.
+Born and raised in LA by 1980s romcom power couple Dennis Quaid and Meg Ryan, he spent most of his childhood on movie sets, loading up on junk food from the catering department.
 They divorced in 2001, when Jack was nine, but by then he’d already been bitten by the acting bug.

 “They were neither encouraging or discouraging,” says Quaid of mum and dad’s attitude towards his early work.
 “I think they wanted to let me try it out on my own, so I did a play [at school] and I really got the bug.
 I loved the sense of community.
 When I was 13, I got my first laugh on stage [in ‘A Midsummer Night’s Dream’] and I thought: ‘Woah, this is great.
 I wanna do this forever’.”